 IMO & Pilotage

-The importance of employing qualified pilots in approaches to ports and other areas where specialized local knowledge is required was formally recognized by IMO in 1968, when the Organization adopted Assembly resolution A.159 (ES.IV) Recommendation on Pilotage.
+The importance of employing qualified pilots in approaches to ports and other areas where specialized local knowledge is required has been formally recognized by the International Maritime Organization (IMO) since 1968.

-Pilots with local knowledge have been employed on board ships for centuries to guide vessels into or out of port safely – or wherever navigation may be considered hazardous, particularly when a shipmaster is unfamiliar with the area.
+Pilots with local knowledge are employed on board ships to safely guide them into or out of port or wherever navigation may be considered hazardous, particularly when a master and bridge team are unfamiliar with the area.